DoraYSun/Machine-Learning-AA/README.md

 2. Data

 Data source in this project is from developer's last project as AA_Datapipeline, which is originally collected from the used car trading company's website 'AA.com'.
 The data cleaning process includes dealing with missing values and feature engineering.
-Certain features are reclassified/removed based on domine expertise.
+Certain features are reclassified/removed based on domain expertise.
 Data has been split into train, test, val; standardised without data leakage; random seed is applied for repeatability.

 3. Modelling